publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schII/m__us_usc_t15_s2646.md

              uses a person (or persons)—

-                (i) who is accredited by a State which has adopted an accreditation plan based on the model plan developed under subsection (b) of this section, or
+                (i) who is accredited by a State which has adopted an accreditation plan based on the model plan developed under subsection (b), or

-                (ii) who is accredited pursuant to an Administrator-approved course under subsection (c) of this section, and
+                (ii) who is accredited pursuant to an Administrator-approved course under subsection (c), and

-            (B) uses a laboratory (or laboratories) which is accredited under the program developed under subsection (d) of this section.
+            (B) uses a laboratory (or laboratories) which is accredited under the program developed under subsection (d).

         (2)